polyphony-chat/docs/SPECIFICATION.md

     The sections 6.1 and 6.1.1 are not exhaustive and do not cover all aspects of MLS and KeyPackages.
 They exist solely to give a general overview of how KeyPackages are used in polyproto-core.
     Please read and understand the MLS specification (RFC9420) to implement polyproto-core correctly.

-A polyproto-core compliant server must store KeyPackages for all users that are registered on the server.
-The `KeyPackage` is a JSON object that contains the following information:
+A polyproto-core compliant server must store KeyPackages for all clients registered on it.
+The KeyPackage is a JSON object that contains the following information:

 ```json
 {